Deterministic transformations between unitary operations: Exponential advantage with adaptive quantum circuits and the power of indefinite causality: Revisiting the homomorphic case:

 \section{Revisiting the homomorphic case: $f(UV)=f(U)f(V)$}

-In this section we recap known results for case where $f:\SU(d)\to\SU(d')$ is a homomorphism, that is, it respects $f(UV)=f(U)f(V)$.
-This scenario corresponds to the case where the function $f$ is a unitary representation of $\SU(d)$ and was previously analysed in Ref.~\cite{bisio10}.
+In this section we recap known results for the case where $f:\SU(d)\to\SU(d')$ is a homomorphism, that is, it respects $f(UV)=f(U)f(V)$.
+This corresponds to the case where the function $f$ is a unitary representation of $\SU(d)$, class of transformations analysed in Ref.~\cite{bisio10}. {{ Here we remark that, when the dimension $d$ is equal to $d'$, up to a unitary equivalence, the only non-trivial homomorphism $f:\SU(d)\to\SU(d)$ is the unitary complex conjugation $f(U)=U^*$.
+This follow from the fact that there exists only three $d-$dimensional representations for the group $\SU(d)$ \cite{harrisBook}, the trivial representation $f_\text{trivial}(U)=\id$, the defining representation, $f_\text{def}(U)=U$, and the conjugate representation $f_\text{conj}(U)=U^*$.}}

 When $f(UV)=f(U)f(V)$, the invariance of Haar measure ensures that $\Omega$ respects the invariant relation

 Hence, the performance operator respects the commutation relations